-All traffic from services that are not assigned to a specific interface is distributed among the remaining interfaces.
-If all links through these interfaces are down, the traffic is distributed among the interfaces that are configured for specific services.
+All traffic from services that are not assigned to a specific interface is distributed between the remaining interfaces.

+If all VPN links through these interfaces are down, the encrypted traffic is distributed between the interfaces that are configured for specific services.